dkratzert/FinalCif/docs/sources.rst

 I am always open for suggestions by users.
 Please tell me if something does not work as expected!

-FinalCif uses the great `gemmi cif parser <https://gemmi.readthedocs.io/en/latest/index.html>`_.
+FinalCif uses the great `gemmi cif parser <https://gemmi.readthedocs.io/en/latest/index.html>`_ for all CIF reading and writing operations.
-It needs `MSVC++ 14 <https://visualstudio.microsoft.com/de/vs/features/cplusplus>`_ in order to compile in Windows.
-For Linux and MacOS, a regular installatin of the GCC compiler is sufficient.